RedisTimeSeries/RedisTimeSeries/docs/commands/ts.add.md

 - Setting `RETENTION` and `LABELS` introduces additional time complexity.
 </note>

+## Return value

+@integer-reply - the timestamp of the upserted sample, or @error-reply.

 ## Complexity

 If a compaction rule exits on a time series, the performance of `TS.ADD` can be reduced.